 Patricia Rockman, MD, CCFP, FCFP

-Dr. Patricia Rockman is an Associate Professor in the Department of Family and Community Medicine at the University of Toronto with a cross appointment to Psychiatry at UHN.
-She has a focused practice in Mental Health, and is Chair of the Ontario College of Family Physicians Collaborative Mental Health Network.
+Dr. Patricia Rockman is Director of Education and Clinical Services at the Centre for Mindfulness Studies in Toronto and is also Associate Professor in the Department of Family and Community Medicine at the University of Toronto with a cross appointment to Psychiatry at UHN.
+She has a focused practice in Mental Health, and was co-chair and founder of the Ontario College of Family Physicians Collaborative Mental Health Network.
 Dr. Rockman has also functioned as an educator, public speaker and resident supervisor for the last ten years.

 Leah Skory, MD, CCFP

 Dr. Leah Skory works as a family physician at the Barrie Community Health Centre, where she provides comprehensive primary care to all ages.
 She has practiced family medicine since 1997 and has worked in both private and group settings.
 She is a trained McMaster Problem Based Learning Facilitator, and is currently co-chair for the Ontario College of Family Physicians upcoming Mentoring Network annual conference.

 In addition to clinical leads, a clinical working group comprised of a family physician, primary care nurse practitioners and a social worker oversaw the development of this tool.
 Members include:

 - Jennifer Wyman, MD, CCFP, DABAM

 Thank you to all providers who participated in the development of this clinical tool.